 42. Become a mystery shopper.
 This is a great way to get some things for free.
-This is not a way to get rich, but is a nice way to get some of the things you need for free (which allows you more money to pay towards your debt).
+This is not a way to get rich but is an excellent way to get some of the things you need for free (which allows you more money to pay towards your debt).

 44. Ask for a raise.
-If you have taken on more responsibilities at work and/or if it has been a while since you received a raise, ask your employer for one.
+Don’t be afraid to ask for one.
+Make sure you share the additional work or responsibilities you’ve taken on as a reason why.
+Or, if it has been a while since you last had a raise, you can mention that too.
 It never hurts to try.

 45. Sell an eBook.
 If you are an expert in any field, or if you love to write, create a book you can sell on Amazon!

-While there are things that you can physically do to save or to make money, you need to get your brain in the right mindset too.
+While there are things that you can physically do to save or to make money, you need to get your brain into the right mindset too.

 46. Make your goal visible.
-If you are wanting to get out of debt so you can afford to save for a vacation, tape a photo of the destination where you see it each day.
+If you want to get out of debt so you can afford to save for a vacation, tape a photo of the destination where you see it each day.
 It could be on your office wall, bathroom mirror or the refrigerator.

 48. Learn to say no. You may need to tell friends you can’t go out to dinner.
 It may mean telling the kids that they can’t get that treat at the grocery store.
-You may need to even tell yourself that you do not need to grab that afternoon latte.
+You may need to say to yourself that you do not need to grab that afternoon latte.
 Learning to say no can easily keep more money in your pocket.

 49. Give more.
 This may seem crazy, but it actually works.
 When you give more of yourself to others, you feel better.
-Best of all, giving doesn’t just mean money.
+Best of all, giving is not always financial.
 It can mean your time or even your prayers.